Sudharsan-336/kinetic-dream-space/README.md

 **View Website :** https://sudharsan-portfolio-mu.vercel.app/

 ## Editing the Project Using Your Preferred IDE
-If you want to work locally using your own IDE, you can clone this repository and push changes.
-This allows you to edit the project on your system with your preferred development setup.
+You can work on this portfolio locally using any preferred IDE (VS Code recommended).
+By cloning the repository, you can customize the design, update content, and push your changes easily.

 ## Requirements
-- Node.js and npm installed
+- **Node.js** and **npm** installed
 - Recommended installation method: **nvm**

 ## How to Run